VimsecAu/kb/m365/baselines/exo.md

 #### MS.EXO.4.4v1 Instructions
 See [MS.EXO.4.1v1 Instructions](#msexo41v1-instructions) for an overview of how to publish and check a DMARC record.
 Ensure the record published includes:
-- A point of contact specific to your company in the RUA field.
+- A point of contact specific to your organisation in the RUA field.
 - <reports@dmarc.cyber.dhs.gov> as one of the emails in the RUA field.
-- One or more company-defined points of contact in the RUF field.
+- One or more organisation-defined points of contact in the RUF field.

 ## 5. Simple Mail Transfer Protocol Authentication